oracle/python-oracledb/doc/src/user_guide/aq.rst

 .. warning::

-    Calling :meth:`~Queue.enqmany()` in parallel on different connections acquired from the same pool may fail due to Oracle bug 29928074.
-To avoid this, ensure that :meth:`~Queue.enqmany()` is not run in parallel, use standalone connections or connections from different pools, or make multiple calls to :meth:`~Queue.enqone()` instead.
-The function :meth:`~Queue.deqmany()` call is not affected.
+    In python-oracledb Thick mode using Oracle Client libraries prior to 21c, calling :meth:`Queue.enqmany()` in parallel on different connections acquired from the same connection pool may fail due to Oracle bug 29928074.
+To avoid this, do one of: upgrade the client libraries, ensure that :meth:`Queue.enqmany()` is not run in parallel, use standalone connections or connections from different pools, or make multiple calls to :meth:`Queue.enqone()`.
+The function :meth:`Queue.deqmany()` call is not affected.

-To dequeue multiple messages at one time, use :meth:`~Queue.deqmany()`.
-This takes an argument specifying the maximum number of messages to dequeue at one
+To dequeue multiple messages at one time, use :meth:`Queue.deqmany()` or :meth:`AsyncQueue.deqmany()`.
+This takes an argument specifying the maximum number of messages to dequeue at one time:
-time:

 .. code-block:: python